 Curl is defined as the inverse of the radius of curvature of the sheet, and is positive when the printed side is convex.

 Curl in paper and board can cause problems in a variety of printing and packaging processes.
-This can range from misregister of multiple colour print, to problems at the in-feed of photocopiers, cartonning and tray erection machines.
+This can range from misregister of multiple color print, to problems at the in-feed of photocopiers, cartonning and tray erection machines.

 Curl in paper and board can take a number of forms.
 The three main types of curl are referred to as mechanical curl, structural curl and moisture curl.